What is Few Steps From Home Animal Rescue?

 are so many here that need help?

-This is a question we are asked frquesntly.
+This is a question we are asked frequently.
 We do accept animals from Michigan animal controls, but we also help urgent cases from across the United States.
-We help these animals because they are not put down in a humane way. there are many animal controls that still use "old" methods for euthanizing animals.gassing is just one of the many ways, as well as the heart stick, and a few other methods that are right in our own back yard.
+We help these animals because quite simply they need all need help and if we can we will!

 I have to turn my dog or cat into you right away.
 Im moving in a week.